dsalathe/blog/src/data/posts/023-distributed-transactions-02.md

 > [!tip]- **Tradeoffs**
 > ![REST tradeoffs,- **Pros**:  - Simple and universally understood  - Stateless design enables easy horizontal scaling  - Human-readable payloads  - Seamless browser integration  - Extensive tooling and ecosystem support - **Cons**:  - Verbose payloads increase bandwidth  - Risk of stamp coupling or endpoint proliferation  - Over-fetching or under-fetching data  - Multiple round trips needed for related data  - Inefficient for real-time updates](${baseUrl}blog-images/distributed-transactions/restTradeoffs.png)
+>

-**Note**: Stamp coupling and over/under-fetching can be mitigated with GraphQL, though this introduces server complexity, harder security governance, and potentially expensive queries without proper safeguards.
+> **Note**: Stamp coupling is about depending on a composite data contract but only using a portion of it.
+Over-fetching is related but is about the bandwidth problem (one can use a weaker data contract that doesn't map the unused parts, avoiding stamp coupling).
+Under-fetching is the opposite problem: your service requires more attribute so it needs to make further calls.
+Stamp coupling and over/under-fetching can be mitigated with GraphQL, though this introduces server complexity, harder security governance, and potentially expensive queries without proper safeguards.
+GraphQL is a declarative data fetching language that express explicit queries rather than fetching predefine objects exposed by RESTfull services.

 > [!todo] Best For
 > North-south communication (external clients to services).